Seneca-ICTOER/OSM620v1/docs/Assignments/assignment1.md

 11. Open Firefox and navigate to: `http://www.eff.org`
 12. Now, disconnect from the VPN and re-run the RDP, SSH connections and Firefox steps.

-> **Reflection:** Why did these connections only work while the VPN was running?
+> **Reflection 7:** Why did these connections only work while the VPN was running?
 What still works with the VPN off?
 > What's happening when the VPN is connected? *Hint: Think about the `ipconfig` and `tracert` results you saw earlier.*

 ## Submission